 Meillassoux is responsible for a large part of the recent shift in focus in “theory” generally construed towards “things,” which Bennett is part of, and of which Protevi was a forerunner.
 Life is key for Meillassoux, because, as he claims in in his infamous After Finitude, Deleuze’s concept of Life is a “relation between subject and object” which therefore is a “vitalist hypostatization” of the correlation between being and thought.
 Life ties Deleuze to the major trend of European philosophy since Kant, which Meillassoux wants to overcome (After Finitude 37).
 Yet, in an extremely precise reading of Deleuze’s notion of life in an essay separate to his main work, Meillassoux is particularly keen to show how Deleuze precisely breaks with the notions of activity, agency and freedom which Bennett and Protevi valorize.
 In an interpretive move which is as yet unnoticed in the literature, Meillassoux skillfully and precisely locates Deleuze’s break with Bergson: the living being does not make a free selection as Bergson thinks; rather, the living being is the result of an unfree selection.
 Meillassoux emphasizes that a living being is an ‘impoverishment’ of the chaos of actions and reactions it finds around it (“Subtraction and Contraction” 98).
 Yet this impoverishment emerges from a tendency within non-organic life.
 The two tendencies are those of ‘narrowing’ or impoverishment of fluxes from the outside and the ‘broadening’ of those fluxes through openness to them.
 From out of these two tendencies, living beings ‘rarify’ or coalesce as contractions, in the way we described with the formation of lived presents in the similarity of instants above, and their disruption in the encounter with an overpowering outside.
 There is no free selection of external fluxes by life, as Bergson, Bennett and Protevi seem to think; rather, there is only an unfree selection, occurring through the two tendencies of openness to the outside and impoverishment of the outside.
 With ‘openness,’ we find that the concepts of “encounter, of passivity, and even of affect”, concepts of the event, take on the significance of a movement of life prior to organic beings (101).
-We can say is that, in non-organic life, something happens: there is an event, as opposed to a free, agential selection or choice.
-Becoming is the ability to “register an increased affectivity to a number of external fluxes” on Meillassoux’s reading of Deleuze, the pure virtuality of time and life disrupt all action and all activity.
+All we can say is that, in non-organic life, something happens: there is an event, as opposed to a free, agential selection or choice.
+Becoming is the ability to “register an increased affectivity to a number of external fluxes” on Meillassoux’s reading of Deleuze, in which the pure virtuality of time and life disrupt all action and all activity.